dextr-cloud/dextr-docs/docs/_pages/activity.md

 #### Export Activity

-Located at the left corner, you can click the `Export` button to export current results (this includes filters applied), or all results since the instance started.
+Located at the right corner, you can click the `Export` button to export current results (this includes filters applied) shown in the table.

 [![Export activity](/assets/images/export-activity.jpg)](/assets/images/export-activity.jpg)